 - Faculty who teach during Wintersession are compensated in the form of trading a semester course.
 Department chairs must authorize your teaching in Wintersession in exchange for a course in a subsequent term.
 If you are the chair of your department, please explain how you will trade your course.

 - Up to $4,000 in course development funds will be available.
-Additional resources might be available for online course development.
+Additional resources are available for online course development.
 Please detail any expenses related to the development of your course.

 Wintersession Destination Courses

-If you intend to apply for a GELT grant to offer a destination Wintersession course, please be sure to answer the supplemental questions at the end of the UFunds Wintersession proposal.
-You will not need to complete a separate GELT application form.
+Faculty applying for a GELT grant to offer a destination Wintersession course must complete the supplemental questions at the end of the Wintersession proposal; there is no separate GELT application for Wintersession destination courses.

 The destination course supplement includes:

 - Statement of experience in the host country